TheRestartProject/OpenRepairDataStandard/Goals.md

   available to them.

-* While most in-warranty repairs are performed by a manufacturer's authorised repair network or directly in-house, post-warranty repairs are not, and data about them is much harder to gather.
+* While most in-warranty repairs are performed by a manufacturer's authorised repair network or directly in-house, post-warranty repairs are often not, and data about them is much harder to gather.

 * Consumers often rely on third-party repairers or give up on brands entirely,